Nature Bowl

 Teams bring their lunches, and some like to bring a pop-up for the weather or even t-shirts they’ve made to build team spirit.

-What is the Finals Event?
+What Happens at the Final Event?

-The top scoring teams from each semi-final site advance to the Finals, to be held on Saturday, May 4, at Camp Pollock in Sacramento.
+The top scoring teams from each semi-final site advance to the Finals, to be held on Saturday, May 3, at Camp Pollock in Sacramento.
 At the Finals, many of the stations are similar, but the challenges may be harder or require more knowledge.
 Our goal is still to provide a positive, enriching day for the students.
 Judges for this event come from all our sites and also include many CDFW professionals.

 children with poster displays